Henry Cook (aviator): Aviation

-World War I
+First World War

 On 23 June 1913, Cook returned to the Royal Garrison Artillery and was placed on the RFC's reserve list.
-He served throughout World War I, retiring on 14 September 1919 as a substantive colonel with the honorary rank of brigadier-general.
+He served throughout the First World War.
+In 1919, he was appointed Companion of the Order of the Indian Empire after serving in the Third Anglo-Afghan War.
+He retired on 14 September 1919 as a substantive colonel with the honorary rank of brigadier-general.